HantosNorbert/Raymarching-in-Jack/README.md

 *A circle with signed distances.
 Source: https://shaderfun.com/*

 As you can imagine, different scenes have different $\text{SDFs}$.
-If want cubes instead of spheres, we have to change the $\text{SDF}$ accordingly.
+If you want cubes instead of spheres, we have to change the $\text{SDF}$ accordingly.

-Luckily, $\text{SDF}$s are very flexible.
-A lot of basic geometric shapes have simple $\text{SDF}$s. $\text{SDF}$s can be combined, distorted, or altered in some way that they can create cool effects: duplicate objects without increasing the complexity, create rippled surface effects, rotate and scale objects, blending objects together in a continuous way, creating holes, and so on.
+Luckily, $\text{SDFs}$ are very flexible.
+A lot of basic geometric shapes have simple $\text{SDFs}$. $\text{SDFs}$ can be combined, distorted, or altered in some way that they can create cool effects: duplicate objects without increasing the complexity, create rippled surface effects, rotate and scale objects, blending objects together in a continuous way, creating holes, and so on.

-[Here](https://iquilezles.org/articles/distfunctions/) you can see a lot of $\text{SDF}$ and how to manipulate them.
+[Here](https://iquilezles.org/articles/distfunctions/) you can see a lot of $\text{SDFs}$ and how to manipulate them.
 For my project, I selected a simple $\text{SDF}$ that is basically the union of a plane, a sphere and a torus.
 But it can be modified easily to create something different!

 TODO: mySDF image created in ShaderToy